 Best Azure Alternative For Enterprises – Amazon Web Services (AWS)

 There are many similarities between Microsoft Azure and Amazon Web Services.
-However, AWS offers a larger collection of cloud products (over 240) as well as a more mature platform.
+However, AWS offers a larger collection of cloud products (over 240) and a more mature platform.

 AWS features

-• AWS Cost Explorer – This native tool enables you to visualize, manage, and optimize your AWS cloud costs.
+- AWS Cost Explorer – This native tool lets you visualize, manage, and optimize your AWS cloud costs.

 AWS pricing

 AWS pricing is based on a pay-as-you-go model.
 You pay based on how much cloud resources you consume.
 On-Demand pricing does not require an upfront fee or contract.
-However, choosing to use the service for a year or three years instead of hourly can save you up to 72%.
+However, using the service for a year or three years instead of hourly can save you up to 72%.

-Check out our guide to AWS vs. Azure pricing guide here for more details.
+Check out our AWS vs. Azure pricing guide or learn more about managing AWS and Azure together.

 AWS pros

-• Eliminates the need for separate cloud providers by delivering almost all products you’ll ever need
+- Eliminates the need for separate cloud providers by delivering almost all the products you’ll ever need

-• Offers a variety of services available under each cloud product, providing deep functionality and options.
+- Offers various services available under each cloud product, providing deep functionality and options

 AWS cons